betsystevens/combinations/README.md

   x = facts.getPartialPerm(5, 3);   // x = 60
   x = facts.combination(5, 3);      // x = 10
   ```
-- **useFactorials.js** - example using the library
+- **useFactorials.js** - example code to use the library
-  - from command line
+  - run from the command line with input
   ```
   $ node useFactorials.js 5 3
   ```